 - Liver support patients.
 If your liver enzymes (ALT and AST) are creeping up, or you regularly take medications metabolized by the liver (statins, PPIs, NSAIDs), NAC replenishes the glutathione alcohol, medications, and environmental toxins deplete.
 It pairs well with broader metabolic health work.

 - Philly residents near I-95.
 Particulate matter (PM2.5) and heavy metals deplete glutathione stores as your body neutralizes them.
 NAC is one of the few evidence-based interventions for pollution-related oxidative stress.
+Supporting glutathione is a different job from chelation, and the difference matters, which is what our guide to heavy metal detox works through.

 - Respiratory patients.
 NAC thins mucus and reduces flare frequency in chronic bronchitis, COPD, and cystic fibrosis, and supports post-viral respiratory recovery including persistent congestion after COVID.
+It is also worth a look when a lingering post-pneumonia cough drags on for weeks after the infection has cleared.

 - The brain fog and "sticky thoughts" crowd.
 Patients with fixating, compulsive, or OCD-pattern thinking often respond to the glutamate-modulating effect.